christttto/blog/_posts/thinkingOutLoud/05/2019-05-10-The-MEAN-Stack-Guide.markdown

 Includes Routing, View-rendering & More.

 Simplifies the Usage of Node.
 Express is for Node what Laravel would be for PHP.

+#### MongoDB
+A NoSQL Database which stores "Documents" in "Collections" (instead of "Records" in "Tables" as in SQL).

+Store Application Data (Users, Products, ...)

+Enforces no Data Schema or Relations

+Easily connected to Node/ Express (NOT to Angular!)
+A powerful Database which can easily be integrated into a Node/ Express Environment.